working towards a sustainable future

 The majority of deforestation in Zimbabwe can be attributed to wood-fuel being cut for domestic use.
 Improving cook stove efficiency is an effective, measurable way to tackle this aspect of deforestation.

-My Trees has rolled out a 1,000 stove trial in Hurungwein 2020, building fuel-saving clay stoves, as well as using certified metal cook-stoves.
-The metal woodstove we distribute has been independently assessed and United Nations approved, having been shown to use 70% less fuel than a three-stone fire.
+My Trees has rolled out 130,000 fuel efficient stoves in Hurungwe and Honde Valley.
+The metal woodstove we distribute has been independently assessed to verify that it uses 70% less wood than a traditional three stone fire.
 It has been the stove of choice for similar projects in Kenya and Zambia.
-Our aim is for all My Trees growers to receive a fuel-efficient stove.
-Over the 2021/22 period, the trust will distribute 50,000 fuel efficient wood-stoves in rural communities.
+Our aim is for all My Trees growers to receive one of these stoves.

 The Zambezi Biosphere Reserve